phillycommunitywireless/phillycommunitywireless/content/en/volunteer.md

 ## Tech Volunteers

 {{% notice %}}
 _The Tech Team is actively seeking volunteers to help with our installation process: attending in-person trainings and work days in Norris Square, configuring our networking hardware, and installing equipment in homes and on rooftops.
-Many of us are in the process of learning these skills, so, if these skills are new to you, you'll be trained in a friendly, collaborative environment.
+Many of us are in the process of learning these skills, so, if these skills are new to you, you'll be trained in a collaborative environment.
 If you're experienced, we welcome your expertise and training support.
-Access to a car and/or proximity to Norris Square Park are both great.
+Access to a car and/or proximity to Norris Square Park are both ideal.
 Remote volunteer opportunities are also available.
 We welcome you to get involved in whatever capacity makes sense for you._{{% /notice %}}

 _Here are some of the skill areas we're currently looking for:_